Wine in the Mountains

 Closer to the bay, the focus is on seafood.
-The Sandy Point Seafood Festival takes place at a state park right on the sandy beaches on the western shore of the Chesapeake, yet is accessible via a short drive for many city dwellers in Central Maryland.
+The Maryland Seafood Festival in Sandy Point takes place at a State Park right on the sandy beaches on the western shore of the Chesapeake, yet is accessible via a short drive for many city dwellers in Central Maryland.

 Wine in the Woods

 A sure sign of spring transitioning into summer, Wine in the Woods is exactly that—dozens of winemakers offering their wares in Symphony Woods, a forested green space in the center of Columbia.
 Locals consider attendance all but mandatory, and will rarely forget an umbrella (the event is rain or shine) and a picnic blanket, essential for pacing out a full day of food, drink, seminars and live music.
 While open to all ages (although no pets are allowed), this event is squarely focused on, as one might imagine, folks legally permitted to indulge in adult beverages.

 Baltimore has a longstanding tradition of ethnic festivals that span summer and early fall, celebrating African-American, European, Asian and Latino cultures.
 One of the most highly anticipated is the Ukrainian Festival, especially in east Baltimore where the iconic gold onion domes of St. Michael the Archangel Ukrainian Catholic Church can be found.
 In addition to traditional folk dance, music and art, the festival provides an opportunity to sample truly authentic pyrohys (aka pierogies), meticulously handmade by St. Michael’s parishioners.
 Proceeds from pierogi sales helped fund the construction of the landmark church, and the festival is one of the few times per year they are available to the general public.